wp-plugins/dynamic-widgets/readme.txt

 == Description ==

 Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, for the homepage, single posts, pages, authors, categories, archives and the error page.
+It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, for the homepage, single posts, pages, authors, categories, archives, search and the error page.

 * Default widget display setting is supported for:
   - User roles